nuvolaris/nuvolaris-testing-old/README.md

 ```
 # How to destroy the cluster

-Select the corresponding cleaninig script with the cluster configuration.
+Select the corresponding cleaninig script with the cluster configuration and select the tag clean.

-- KVM: `./play.sh m8s all kwmclean`
+- KVM: `./play.sh clean`
-- AWS: `./play.sh eks all awsclean`
+- AWS: `./play.sh clean`